klara-zaskalanova/english-for-designers/05-storytelling/index.md

 When I work at my desk, I want as little stuff on it as possible.
 But it wasn’t always that way.

 Ever since I was in elementary school, I wanted to do so many things.
-I wanted to ride a horse, to play a guitar, but I also liked mathematics, I wanted to dance, to do ceramics… I wanted to start manny hobbies and it often ended up with having many things unfinished.
+I wanted to ride a horse, to play a guitar, but I also liked mathematics, I wanted to dance, to do ceramics… I wanted to start many hobbies and it often ended up with having many things unfinished.

 Looking back on it like that, I must have been overwhelmed.